If you want to get paid in CASH ONLY, go with SurveySavvy. All of their surveys pay cash only, and on average you earn $2 - $3 per survey.

 Swagbucks’ site even goes onto claim that they run the world’s largest web-based rewards program.

-I’m going to take a slight departure from my usual reviewing style for my Swagbucks review as this is not just another survey site.
+I’m going to take a slight departure from my usual reviewing style for my review of Swagbucks as this is not just another survey site.

 However, the basic essentials that make up a typical review from me will still be there, which means I’ll be joining the site, poking around its innards and list out my findings to show you whether this is a scam or a trustworthy loyalty program.